lucasschejtman/resttogql-workshop/instructions/content/50_part3_subscriptions/52_subscription_instructions.md

 ### Client Changes
 * In Cloud 9 create a new folder under '/src/web/src/graphql/subscriptions.js' We will store our queries in here.
-Add this as an import to Stock Table
+Add this as an import to StockDetails.tsx

 ```tsx
 import * as subscriptions from  "./graphql/subscriptions.js"